serious-scaffold/ss-python/docs/dev/env.md

 ### Deep cleanup

 This command will remove the pre-commit hook and the virtual environment if created alongside the common intermediate files.
-It is useful for environment reconstruction, so it is usually used with `make dev`.

 ```bash
 make deepclean